 - Water seeds and seedlings every day until the plants are about four inches tall.
 Then you can water every other day until they are 6-8 inches in height.
 You can snip the green parts when the plants get to six inches.
 They are fully harvestable around eight or so inches.

 The best time to plant green onions in in the fall and late spring.
 In most places you can plan on two crops – fall and spring.
 If you start the seeds indoors earlier, then you can get a jump on the growing season.
+Of course in a container, you can grow then anytime if you have a greenhouse or are just growing indoors.

 Green onions are really easy to grow.
 If you enjoy them then consider adding in a few variations of vegetables that mix well.
 One example is chives.
 As you master growing green onions, then add regular onions to your garden too.
 They are just as easy to grow.
 A good tip for growing onions is to look at the days to harvest.
 Most take about 4 – 6 months to fully mature.
 There are many types of onions available from hot to mild and red, yellow, and white.